AlbanBloorRiley/INS_IEP/Paper/paper.md

 ```
 The output contains four different spin systems that all have the same eigenvalues as input, one is the original solution up to a change of sign of the $B_2^2$ parameter, and all have the same exchange term.

 Additional examples can be found in the Examples folder.
+A full list of options is provided in the help of INS_IEP.

 # Acknowledgements